Your Companylogo

 However, this growth comes with increasing manufacturing cybersecurity challenges.

-According to IBM, in 2021, manufacturing became the topmost attacked industry by ransomware actors.
+, in 2021, manufacturing became the topmost attacked industry by ransomware actors.
 The number of attacks even crossed the insurance and financial industries— hot spots for cyberattacks.

 These numbers are a bit scary and show how urgent it is for manufacturing companies to take cybersecurity seriously.
 They must protect their work, reputation, and everything they do.